gostonefire/filehashmap/README.md

 	_ = fhm.RemoveFiles()
 }

-// RecordsPerBucket: 2, AverageBucketFillFactor: 0.7812, NumberOfBuckets: 64, FileSize: 4224
+// NumberOfBucketsNeeded: 100, NumberOfBucketsAvailable: 128, FileSize: 4736
 // valueA: [8 9 10 11 12 13 14 15 16 17 18 19]
 // valueB: [19 18 17 16 15 14 13 12 11 10 9 8]
 // Record not found
 // valueC: []
-// Records: 2, MapFileRecords: 2, OverflowRecords: 0, BucketDistribution length: 64
+// Records: 2, MapFileRecords: 2, OverflowRecords: 0, BucketDistribution length: 12
 ```

 ## Description
 FileHashMap is a filed backed map that can be used to store large amount of data with quick access through
 a hash algorithm that gives a bucket number which in turn more or less directly points out the bucket address in
 file.
-Hence, the map file is a fixed sized file with most often 2 record spots per bucket.
-A special case is when
+Hence, the map file is a fixed sized file with one record per bucket.
-the number of buckets from the bucket algorithm is equal to the initialUniqueKeys parameter given at creation time,
-which then gives an allocation of one record per bucket.

-Of course, keys will never be perfectly distributed over available buckets so an overflow file is also created.
+Of course, keys will never be perfectly distributed over available buckets so a collision resolution technique is
-Once a bucket is filled and a new record is about to be assigned, the bucket gets an entry in the overflow file.
+needed.
+The FileHashMap implements several that can be chosen from, and they all work slightly different.
+  * Open Chaining
+  * Linear Probing
+  * Quadratic Probing (not yet implemented)
+  * Double Hashing (not yet implemented)

+Out of the four, the Open Chaining is the one that differs the most.
+It resolves conflict by linking conflicting record
+in a linked list.
+Hence, in FileHashMap it uses two files, one master file called a map file and one overflow file.
-The overflow file is not fixed size but rather grows as needed, and the records are instead working as single
+The map file is fixed size depending on number of buckets and record lengths (key, value and some header data), whilst the
-linked lists.
-Hence, using linked list technique in overflow leads to more disk access so well distributed keys over
-buckets to keep most traffic in the map file is desirable.
+overflow file grows as more records ends up in overflow due to bucket collisions.
+If it is highly unknown how many unique
+keys will be needed to store, this option is the best.

+The other three options uses a fixed size map table only, hence it will not allow any more unique keys than number of
+available buckets.
+Also, they use a probing technique which means at time of collision they seek (using different techniques)
+for an available bucket.
+This can be very time-consuming when number of buckets is very large and when we are having only a few
+free buckets left.
+Linear and Quadratic Probing also suffers from clustering issues.

 ### Creating a file hash map:
-The NewFileHashMap function creates a new instance, although at this stage no physical files are created.
+The NewFileHashMap function creates a new instance and file(s) are created according choice of collision resolution technique.

 The calling parameters are:
   * name - The name of the file hash map that will eventually form the name (and path) of the physical files.
+  * crtType - Choice of Collision Resolution Technique (crt.OpenChaining, crt.LinearProbing, crt.QuadraticProbing or crt.DoubleHashing)
-  * initialUniqueKeys - The number of estimated unique keys that will be entered.
-The closer to what is actually going into the map reduces the usage of overflow.
+  * bucketsNeeded - The number of buckets to create space for in the map file.
   * keyLength - Is the fixed key length that will later be accepted
   * valueLength - Is the fixed value length that will later be accepted
-  * bucketAlgorithm - Makes it possible to supply your own algorithm (will be discussed further down), set to nil to use the internal one.
+  * hashAlgorithm - Makes it possible to supply your own algorithm (will be discussed further down), set to nil to use the internal one.

 ```
-fhm, info, err := filehashmap.NewFileHashMap("test", 100, 8, 12, nil)
+fhm, info, err := filehashmap.NewFileHashMap("test", crt.OpenChaining, 100, 8, 12, nil)
 if err != nil {
     // Do some logging or whatever
     ...